segmentio/segment-docs/src/privacy/faq.md

 You can send batches of up to 5,000 `userIds`, or 4 MB, per payload.
 Segment processes these batches asynchronously.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank”} if you need to process more than 110,000 users within a 30-day period.

-### Which Destinations can I send deletion requests to?
+### Which destinations can I send deletion requests to?

-In addition to your Raw Data destinations (Amazon S3 and Data Warehouses), we can forward requests to the following streaming destinations:
+In addition to your Raw Data destinations (Amazon S3 and data warehouses), Segment can forward requests to the following streaming destinations:

 - Amplitude
 - Iterable